-Prerequisites: This course may be substituted for INTB 695, BUAD 695.
+Prerequisites: BUAD 642, BUAD 644, and BUAD 658 or their equivalents.
+This course may be substituted for INTB 695, BUAD 695.

 BUSINESS (BUSB)

 095 Mathematical Fundamentals for Business.
 (0).

 The course includes the study of the basic laws of numbers, fractions, exponents, graphing, and radicals, as well as gaining an understanding of a variety of expressions and equations, including equalities, inequalities, polynomials, and quadratics.
 The development of solving of word problems will be studied extensively.